MurphyWants/ScreepsScripts/README.md

 - Figure out an offensive and defensive strategy

 Roles are in order that I defined them in creepRoles.js.
 Pardon if it seems like it is disorganized, will reorganize later.

-## harvester-home

-Description: Specifically a harvester role to fill energy to the spawner.
-Used early game, but in retrospect probably not useful.
-Will deprecate.

-- Routines

-  - Fill Energy from Source
-  - Fill Energy to spawn

-- Num to build - level:number

-  - 0:4
-  - 1:3
-  - 2:1
-  - default:1

-- Parts to build - level:[parts]

-  - 3:[WORK, CARRY, CARRY, MOVE, MOVE]
-  - 4:[WORK, WORK, CARRY, CARRY, MOVE, MOVE]
-  - Default:[WORK, CARRY, MOVE]

 ## builder